We're an affiliate

 Magnetic resistance however requires very little maintenance as once again, there is nothing necessarily touching each other.
 The magnets are completely independent from the flywheel.

 Every now and again, batteries may need replacing from the display unit, a wire or few bolts may need tightened but apart from that maintenance is very little.

 In the rare circumstance that it does need repairing, follow this guide to fixing the problem.

 Difference in Costs

-Magnetic resistance spin bikes are more an expensive bike compared to a friction resistance bike simply as they cost more to produce and have more ‘perceived benefits’ such as being quieter and have very low maintenance.
+Magnetic resistance indoor cycling bikes are more an expensive bike compared to a friction resistance bike simply as they cost more to produce and have more ‘perceived benefits’ such as being quieter and have very low maintenance.

 Friction resistance bikes are less costly to manufacture so tend to be a lot cheaper.
-You could get a friction resistance bike a couple of hundred pounds cheaper than a magnetic resistance spin bike.
+You could get a friction resistance bike a couple of hundred pounds cheaper than a magnetic resistance indoor cycling bike.

 Which Has a Better Resistance

-Resistance can differ only but very slightly from these two different types of spin bikes however they are absolutely both excellent in adding and holding the resistance throughout any workout.
+Resistance can differ only but very slightly from these two different types of indoor cycling bikes however they are absolutely both excellent in adding and holding the resistance throughout any workout.